Laura Dent, owner of Safety Harbor Ghost and History Tours (in

 "Paranormal investigators have been here and their equipment went crazy," she said.

-One may well ask, what about those who claim to see "angels and spirits," feel "sudden drops in temperature," see a "black hooded figure," and other phenomena as reported above?
+One may well ask, what about those who, like the people on Dent's tours, claim to see angels and spirits, feel sudden drops in temperature, see black hooded figures, and other phenomena?

 Any of these reasons may explain those reactions:

 * They are expecting or wanting to see something, so imagination provides it.

 * There are natural explanations for what is seen.